bostonjukebox/brains-jukebox/README.md

 Project that lets people listen to music based on their mood (brain sensor reading)

-Made with ReactJS, Arduino, Firebase, NodeJS
+Made with ReactJS, Arduino, NodeJS

 ## Motivation